 Flue Gas Balancing

 Combustion exhaust gas (flue gas), which contains by-products harmful to the environment must be cleaned before release to the atmosphere.
 When fly ash-laden flue gas flows from one or more boilers to multiple scrubber modules, a serious problem arises in balancing the flow to the modules so that each operates at its maximum efficiency.
-Poor scrubber performance not only increases the mass flow of pollutant to the atmosphere, but also clogs mist eliminators or re-heaters and causes corrosive damage to downstream components.
-Often times Pitot tubes, annubars or Venturi meters are used to monitor the mass flow which must have a pressure, temperature sensors as well as a flow computer.
-Build-up in these meters will alter the pressure drop as much as changes in flow.
-Since these devises are DP type instruments, power plant personnel has no reliable way of knowing how much flue gas is flowing in each scrubber module because changes in pressure are used to infer flow rates in these devices.
-The SmartMeasurement™ ATMF air mass flow meters outfitted with a shield to guard against build-up, will provide consistent and reliable mass flow data.
+Poor scrubber performance not only increases the mass flow of pollutants to the atmosphere but also clogs mist eliminators or re-heaters and causes corrosive damage to downstream components.
+Often times Pitot tubes, annubars, or Venturi meters are used to monitor the mass flow which must have pressure, temperature sensors as well and a flow computer.
+A build-up in these meters will alter the pressure drop as much as changes in flow.
+Since these devices are DP-type instruments, power plant personnel have no reliable way of knowing how much flue gas is flowing in each scrubber module because changes in pressure are used to infer flow rates in these devices.
+The SmartMeasurement™ ATMF air mass flow meters outfitted with a shield to guard against build-up will provide consistent and reliable mass flow data.

 Advantages: